AndreaCrotti/meta-programming-talk/meta.rst

 ..
 Every web framework allows to define models in a nice and compact way.
 ..
 Let's see how we can define a model without having meta classes.

 ..
-Every web framework or ORM uses similar techniques to speed up development time.
+Every web framework or ORM uses similar techniques to define database model
+.. straight away from Python.

+..
+In fact even if Python is dynamically typed a database is not, so if we want
+.. to define the database schema in Python we need to give type information

 .. literalinclude:: code/python/models.py
    :pyobject: ModelNoMeta